-If you love flowers, marching bands, and street dancers, you may want to feast your eyes on this festivals floral and float parade.
+If you love flowers, marching bands, and street dancers, you may want to feast your eyes on the floral and float parade.
 All floats are made of real flowers of the city and the celebration last for a month, starting on the month of February.

 Philippine Colorful Festivals

 Celebrated yearly, and is also known as "The Farmer's Festival."
 The province of Lucban, Quezon held this colorful festival by decorating their houses with either vegetables, fruits, and handicrafts, depending on their source of living.

 Also it is believe that the homes on the processions route will be blessed for the coming year.
 The festival is observed annually on the 15th of May and is celebrated in honor of the patron saint of farmers, San Isidro Labrador.

 Flores De Mayo

 Literally means, "Flowers Of May," this Catholic festival is held every year in honor of the Virgin Mary on the month of May and is also considered as the "Queen Of All Filipino Festivals."